-During the next two fiscal years, the Company plans to invest \$25 million in North American manufacturing infrastructure to address aging facilities and improve efficiency.
+During fiscal year 2018, the Company expects to spend \$7 million in operating capital expenditures.
+During the next two fiscal years, the Company plans to invest \$25 million in a new manufacturing facility in Dubuque, Iowa.
 The Company believes it has adequate working capital and borrowing capabilities to meet these requirements.

-The Company remains committed to its core strategies, which include providing a wide range of quality product offerings and price points to the residential and commercial markets, combined with a conservative approach to business.
+The Company remains committed to its core strategies, which include providing a wide range of quality product offerings and price points to the residential and contract markets, combined with a conservative approach to business.
 The Company will maintain its focus on a strong balance sheet through emphasis on cash flow and increasing profitability.
 The Company believes these core strategies are in the best interest of our shareholders.